puckball86/Data-Representation-Project-2015/README.md

 ###**Introduction**

 This project provides the design and documentation for the dataset "Leases surrendered in 2009" which is available at (https://data.gov.ie/dataset/leases-surrendered-in-2009).
 The host I am using for this project is (https://dara.starr.info/v0/)
+Users are allowed to access the records using HTTP requests like 'GET' and if they want to add to the Leases they can use a 'POST'.
+People who might use this information could be realtors, auctioneers or banks.
+All the information provided is relevant in their lines of work.

 ###**About The Data**
 This dataset was received in Comma Separated Values (CSV) format, and was downloaded from [*data.gov.ie*](https://data.gov.ie/dataset/leases-surrendered-in-2009).